serteaser/WebDev-Portfolio/README.md

-# pyjob-portal
+# My Pro-folio
-This is a job portal using python django
+This is a web portfolio made by yours truly